Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Definitions and problem setup

-Again, there is an explicit formula for the denominator in \eqref{eq_Jacobi_normalized} and also for its $q$--version.
-For special values of parameters $a$ and $b$ the functions $J_{\lambda}$ can be identified with spherical functions of classical Riemannian symmetric spaces of compact type, in particular, with normalized characters of orthogonal and symplectic groups, see e.g.\ \cite[Section 6]{OkOlsh_BC}.
+Again, there is an explicit formula for the denominator in \eqref {eq_Jacobi_normalized} and also for its $q$-version.
+For special values of parameters $a$ and $b$, the functions $J_{\lambda}$ can be identified with spherical functions of classical Riemannian symmetric spaces of compact type, in particular, with normalized characters of orthogonal and symplectic groups; see, for example, \cite{OkOlsh_BC}, Section~6.

-Let us give more details on the latter case of the symplectic group $Sp(2N)$, as we need it for one of our applications.
-This case corresponds to $a=b=1/2$ and here the formulas can be simplified.
+Let us give more details on the latter case of the symplectic group $\operatorname{Sp}(2N)$, as we need it for one of our applications.
+This case corresponds to $a=b=1/2$, and here the formulas can be simplified.